AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ## Metadata

 What if DOM elements could have metadata attached to them?
-While easy to model in WebIDL, what might XML-based serializations resemble?
+While it is easy to model this in WebIDL, what might XML-based serializations resemble?

 **Option 1**: Using a special-attribute technique: